Gifts your Dad will love this holiday

 Inexpensive, easy to use and nifty -- those are all things dads like, and all qualities the unique Frywall brings to the table.
 Whether it's bacon and hash browns or fried chicken and collards, this handy little tool -- a BPA-free silicone cone that fits directly into your pan -- helps minimize the mess.
 A top choice for smart dads who want breakfast, but don't want to spend ages cleaning up.

 I was skeptical of Dollar Shave Club at first -- I already have too many subscriptions.
-But the blades in this shaving kit are truly great, and I have come to appreciate a number of the company's other shaving products and gift sets, which have helped me up my shaving game and always look photo ready.
+But the blades in this shaving kit are truly great, and I have come to appreciate a number of the company's other shaving products, including their after-shave balm, and gift sets, which have helped me up my shaving game and always look photo ready.
 And it's not just me: My 7-year-old son loves the company's Wanderer brand shampoo and soap.
 Plus, shipping on orders of restock boxes that contain blades is free.
 All in all, it beats a bottle of aftershave.

 It's cool-looking, tough as nails and big -- with a bigger-than-advertised 62-quart capacity.
 In CNET's recent roundup of best coolers, we found that the Lifetime High Performance Cooler was particularly well designed.
 It's also a perfect gift for dad, who will appreciate the dual-locking lid latches, roped handles and built-in bottle opener (you know, for a glass water bottle... or craft beer).
 And you can buy it for $130 from Lifetime.
 Read our review of the Lifetime High Performance Cooler.